 - SAP Academic Plan

 Students may be placed on an academic plan upon submission of a successful appeal.
-If it is mathematically impossible for a student to resolve all deficiencies during the academic year and the student’s reason for appeal is appropriate according to federal regulations, the student may be placed on an academic plan with the end goal being to resolve all deficiencies.
+If it is mathematically impossible for a student to resolve all deficiencies during the academic quarter and the student’s reason for appeal is appropriate according to federal regulations, the student may be placed on an academic plan with the end goal being to resolve all deficiencies.
 An academic plan varies in length and is determined by the SAP Committee.
 Progress will be reviewed at the end of each quarter and if the student is meeting with the terms of the plan, financial aid eligibility will be maintained.